cleterrier/ChriSTORM/README.md

 # ChriSTORM: ImageJ scripts and macros for processing ThunderSTORM images

+## Disclaimer: this readme is outdated, there are some differences in the lastest version

 ## Presentation
 ChriSTORM is a series of ImageJ scripts and macros that aim to complement the ThunderSTORM plugin for ImageJ:
 - Translate localization text files obtained from the Nikon N-STORM, Abbelight Neo software software or a variety or ogher software into ThunderSTORM localization files.